Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Shift - "Slide" a card within the same battlefield to the next open zone.
 Note: this is not the same as the Move ability, as all Moves are between battlefields, not within them.

 Stack - Put two cards on top of each other on the same battlefield zone.
-Combine all tokens onto the top card.
+Combine all might tokens onto the top card, but retain only the top card's specialty tokens.
 Only the top card's ability is "active" on the battlefield.
 You may choose which card is the top card.

 Subtract/Add - Increase or decrease the amount of essence available to a player, typically on the next round.